Central African Republic

 Resource Wealth

-The Central African Republic is a landlocked economy in Central Africa, which possesses substantial mineral deposits and other resources including crude oil, gold, uranium reserves, diamonds, cobalt, lumber, and vast amounts of arable land.
+The Central African Republic is a landlocked economy possessing substantial mineral deposits and other resources including crude oil, gold, uranium reserves, diamonds, cobalt, lumber, and vast amounts of arable land.

 Export Products

-The most important export products of the Central African Republic are tropical woods, gold and non-industrial diamonds, cocoa paste, and raw cotton.
+The most important export products of the Central African Republic are gold, diamonds, and wood.

 Trade Partners

-The most important trading partners are the EU and China, which together account for a share of about 47% of total trade.
-The most important export markets are UAE, the EU and Cameroon.
-Imports mainly originate from the EU, China, and Cameroon.
+The most important trading partners are Cameroon (24% of CAR's total trade in 2023) and the EU (18%), followed by China and the US (9% each).
+The most important export markets are UAE (30% of total exports), the EU (15%) and Cameroon (5%).
+Imports mainly originate from Cameroon, the EU, and China.

 Economic Structure

-The agricultural sector contributes the largest share to the GDP and centres around the cultivation of coffee, cotton, cassava, corn, millet, rice, squash, and peanuts.
+The agricultural sector contributes about 29% to GDP (2023), trailing behind the services sector (41%), and centres around the cultivation of coffee, cotton, cassava, corn, millet, rice, squash, and peanuts.
 The Central African Republic can benefit from large mineral resources.
-The manufacturing sector remains small.
+The manufacturing sector share in GDP amounts to about 18%.

 Usage of EBA Preferences